dr-david/covconv/README.md

 ```latex
    \usepackage{covconv}
 ```
-Now instead of doing this in your papers about viral shedding:
+Now instead of doing this in your paper about viral shedding:
 ```latex
 % Boring and plain
 Let $f^w = f * g$ be the convolution of $f$ with the shedding profile $g$: